-Faculty and students are engaged in studying the interactions of electrons and photons with matter, exploiting their fundamental properties in devices at the nanometer and micrometer scale.
-Applications range from brain stimulation and signal recording using patterned metal probes, single-photon sources and optical nanoantennas, as well as quantum transistors, plasmonics, silicon based photonics and ultrafast optoacoustic.
+Faculty and students are engaged in studying the interactions of electrons and photons with matter, exploiting their fundamental properties in devices at the nanometer and micrometer scale, and wireless communications.
+Applications range from brain stimulation and signal recording using patterned metal probes, single-photon sources and optical nanoantennas, as well as quantum transistors, plasmonics, silicon based photonics and ultrafast optoacoustics.

 - Rod Beresford - molecular beam epitaxy, electronic materials and devices, quantum well and superlattice device physics.

 - Leigh Hochberg - restorative neurotechnology for people with paralysis or limb loss, human intracortical neurophysiology and neuronal ensemble function.